IMPORTANT TIPS, INFORMATION AND GUIDELINE FOR PRESENTATIONS

 What is a poster presentation?

-- In a poster session, there is no formal oral presentation; instead, each author is assigned a display area on which diagrams, graphics, data, pictures/photos, and a small amount of text are presented.
+As a poster presenter you can deliver your presentation effectively to an audience in the form of a poster.
+There is no formal oral presentation in a poster session, instead each author is assigned a display area on which diagrams, graphics, data, pictures/photos, and a small amount of text are presented.

-General Guidelines for Poster Production
+General Guidelines for Creating an effective Poster Presentation

 How you should make the content of a poster?
 A good poster should answer following questions.

 - Is the information not enough or too much?